SSWR: Weisshorn Speed

 Description

-The start-up phase along the Obersee is comparatively leisurely.
-But then it starts right away.
-The Eichhörnliweg and the Prätschli with bus stop and hotel are the first highlights on the demanding route.
+The start along Obersee is relatively leisurely.
+Then it really starts.
+The Eichhörnliweg and the Prätschli with bus stop and hotel form the first highlights on the demanding route.
 Now it goes downhill for a moment – the first and only time.
-From the junction Maran there is hardly a breather.
-The sections in the Arlenwald and Scheidegg areas offer a welcome change.
-The last, extremely steep kilometre from the Sattelhütte up to the Weisshorn is really tough.
-On the summit, which is known to winter sports enthusiasts as well as hikers and bike enthusiasts alike, the newcomers at 2,649 meters above sea level are offered a breathtaking panoramic view and thus a lucrative reward for the exertions.
+From the Maran junction, there is hardly any respite.
+The sections in the areas of Arlenwald and Scheidegg offer a welcome change.
+The last extremely steep kilometer from the Sattelhütte up to the Weisshorn is really tough.
+On the summit, which is equally well known among winter sports enthusiasts as well as hiking and bike lovers, visitors at 2,649 meters above sea level are rewarded with a breathtaking panoramic view and thus a lucrative reward for the effort.

 Directions